danielhanaj/danielhanaj.github.io/content/post/2023/10/07/SSL_Handshake_Failure.md

  <!--more-->
  This will be a short post in case you have experienced SSL Handshake Failure on you NSX-T load balancer after upgrading to Cloud Director 10.5.

-Couple of days I have upgraded Cloud Director from 10.4.2 to 10.5.
-The upgrade went smoothly, but NSX-T Load Balancer, that we use to load balance traffic to CLoud Director cells started to report an error message.
+Couple of days ago I have upgraded Cloud Director from 10.4.2 to 10.5.
+The upgrade went smoothly, but NSX-T Load Balancer, that we use to load balance traffic to CLoud Director cells, started to report an error message.
 After checking the status in Server Pools, a pool members started to report SSL Handshake Failure and LB service went down.

 At that time I had to bypass LB to allow users to login into the environment.

 # VMware Support case